mshirhaan/dsa-teaching-studio/FIREBASE_SETUP.md

 3. Authorize DSA Studio to access your Google account

 ### Backup Your Data
-1. After signing in, click "Backup to Cloud"
+1. After signing in, you'll see two sections: **Roadmap** and **Workspace**
-2. Your roadmap progress will be saved to Firebase
+2. **Backup Roadmap**: Saves your DSA problem progress
+3. **Backup Workspace**: Saves your code files and canvas drawings
+4. Click the appropriate backup button
-3. You'll see a success toast notification
+5. You'll see a success toast notification

 ### Restore Your Data
 1. Sign in with the same Google account
+2. Choose what to restore: **Roadmap** or **Workspace**
-2. Click "Restore from Cloud"
+3. Click "Restore Roadmap" or "Restore Workspace"
-3. Your roadmap data will be restored
 4. Confirm the overwrite when prompted
+5. Your data will be restored from the cloud

 ## Security & Privacy
 - All authentication is handled by Firebase